Paul Oswald

-Paul Eugene Oswald (born April 9, 1964) is an American former professional football center and guard.
+Paul Eugene Oswald (born April 9, 1964) is an American former professional football player who was a center and guard in the National Football League (NFL).
 He played for the Pittsburgh Steelers in 1987 and for the Dallas Cowboys and Atlanta Falcons in 1988.
-He was selected by the Steelers in the 11th round of the 1987 NFL draft with the 289th overall pick.
+He played college football for the Kansas Jayhawks football and was selected by the Steelers in the 11th round of the 1987 NFL draft with the 289th overall pick.

 Early life

 He played high school football for Hayden High School in Topeka, Kansas.
 In 1982, he led his team as a standout middle linebacker and offensive guard.
 He also was an outstanding wrestler in the heavyweight division.